Sharjah denies rumours of tiger on the loose

 Sharjah authorities on Saturday denied rumours of a tiger being spotted roaming in the emirate.

-The Environment and Natural Reserves Authority of Sharjah warned the public against spreading rumours.
+The Environment and Protected Areas Authority of Sharjah warned the public against spreading rumours.
 Verify information only from official sources, it added.

 The last time a wild animal was confirmed to have gone on the loose in the UAE was in 2021.
 The sighting caused panic among residents of Dubai’s Springs community.